 Fig trees grow wild in dry, sunny regions with deep soil as well as in rocky areas.
 They thrive in light, well-draining soil but will also do well in poor soil types.
 Hence, the tree does especially well in areas that mimic the Middle Eastern and Mediterranean climates.

-Fig trees have a deep, aggressive root system that searches out groundwater in aquifers, ravines or through cracks in rocks.
+Fig trees have a deep, aggressive root system that searches out groundwater in aquifers, ravines, or through cracks in rocks.
 Thus, the common fig is especially suited for seasonal drought but that doesn’t mean you should forget about watering a fig tree.
 Fig tree watering should be fairly consistent, especially if you want to be rewarded with plenty of its succulent fruit.

 When to Water Fig Trees

 Once a fig tree is established, you probably won’t have to water it unless there is literally no rainfall for a significant period.
-But for younger trees, steps should be taken to provide the tree with adequate irrigation as well as a good layer of mulch to help the tree retain moisture.
+For younger trees, steps should be taken to provide the tree with adequate irrigation as well as a good layer of mulch to help the tree retain moisture.
 Figs love to be mulched with organic material such as grass clippings.
 Mulching also may reduce the incidence of nematodes.

 If you’re unsure about fig tree watering, dig into the soil with your fingers; if the soil is dry near the surface, it’s time to water the tree.